hotchk155/hotchk155.github.io/cvocd/faq.md

 * **Output triggers on wrong MIDI note (For example you program CV.OCD to trip a gate in response to a D1 but you find it responds to D0 instead)** Octave numbering of notes is not actually standard, for example middle C (MIDI note number 60) can be named C3 or C4 in different devices/programs.
 CV.OCD uses C4 for middle C - most notably, Ableton Live uses C3.
 In Live you'll need to remember to sequence notes an octave higher.
 The actual MIDI note numbers however are always reliable, so think in terms of them if you can.
 * **Yellow LED is not in sync with the beat** MIDI clock signals are just "ticks" and do not contain any count information.
 Since there are 24 MIDI clock ticks for every beat, a reference point is needed so that a slave can be put in "phase" with the master (they should always be running at the same "rate").
 CV.OCD needs to see a MIDI "clock start" message to get its phase synched up.
 Usually just stopping and starting the transport on the master is enough (as long as the master is sending MIDI transport messages).
 In many cases it does not actually matter if the phase is out - the exception would be if you are sending clock outputs from the CV.OCD.

+* **Weird behaviour when controlling via CC** There are four CCs which cannot be used for general control of CV/gates on the CV.OCD.
+These are; NRPN MSB (CC#99), NRPN LSB (CC#98), Data Entry MSB (CC#6), Data Entry LSB(CC#38).
+These cannot be used to control the CV.OCD and in some cases might actually cause issues by accidentally changing patch mappings.
+Avoid them ... all other CC's are up for grabs!

 ## Hardware Questions

 * **Is Hz/Volt Supported?** Yes - but you may need to [upgrade your firmware](firmwares.html)